 Let’s compare that with brown and white rice.

-Brown rice has 170 calories, 45 g of carbs and 4 g of protein, and 2 g of fiber, while white rice has 180 calories, 53 g carbs and 3 g protein.
+Brown rice has 170 calories, 35 g of carbs, 4 g of protein, and 2 g of fiber, while white rice has 150 calories, 35 g of carbs, 3 g of protein, and no fiber.

 As you can see, black rice is very similar to the other kinds of rice in terms of macronutrient composition.
 However, it does contain more fiber than white rice and slightly more protein per serving.

-Where black rice really puts itself ahead of either brown or white rice is when it comes to its antioxidant content.
+Where black rice really puts itself ahead of either brown or white rice is its antioxidant content.

-While inflammation is a healthy bodily response to foreign bacteria and viruses, sometimes inflammation can get out of control, which is most definitely not a good thing!
+While inflammation is a healthy bodily response to foreign bacteria and viruses (and even exercise), sometimes it can get out of control.

-While the brown rice bran didn’t suppress inflammation, the black rice bran did!
-This led the researchers to suggest that black rice may be a useful ‘therapeutic agent for the treatment and prevention of diseases associated with chronic inflammation’.
+While the brown rice bran didn’t suppress inflammation, the black rice bran did.
+As a result, the researchers suggested black rice may be a useful “therapeutic agent for the treatment and prevention of diseases associated with chronic inflammation.”